 - Dent-resistant composite inner liner in cargo bed

-- Skid plates on PreRunner models
+- Skid plates on PreRunner two-wheel-drive models and four-wheel-drive TRD models

-The Tacoma interior gets a higher grade than other compact trucks, with a simple but effective layout, supportive seats and attention-to-detail build quality.
+The interior gets a higher grade than other compact trucks, with a simple but effective layout, supportive seats and attention-to-detail build quality.
 The rearview monitor system features a small camera in the tailgate handle and a 2.5-inch display mounted in the rearview mirror.
 Ceiling-mounted speakers are included in all of the five sound systems offered throughout the lineup.
-Premium JBL audio, available only in the Double Cab, offers a six-CD changer, Bluetooth, seven speakers (including a subwoofer) and XM Satellite Radio.
+Premium JBL audio, available only in the Double Cab, offers a six-CD changer, Bluetooth, seven speakers (including a subwoofer) and Sirius Satellite Radio.
 Toyota doesn't offer leather seating in the Tacoma, but there is a sport fabric on the X-Runner that's also available on the Access Cab and Double Cab in four-wheel-drive or PreRunner configurations.

 - Tilt/telescoping steering wheel standard